 RNP is not an institution that determines the plot of land functionally necessary for a residential house, its area, and its borders.
 In accordance with laws and regulations and Supreme Court rulings, the borders, and territories of the functionally necessary plot of land are determined during the privatisation process binding upon both the apartment owners and the owner of the land.
 (Judgment by the Department of Administrative Cases of the Senate of the Supreme Court in the case SKA-159/2013, 09.07.2013, in the case SKA-70/2012, 22.03.2012, in the case SKA-46/2010,22.02.2010, and in the case SKA-79/201, 19.03.2010, etc.)

-Starting from April, the calculation of the land lease will be included in the monthly invoice under the item “Land lease payment”.
-Thus, the payment for the land lease divides into 12 payments instead of four.
+The calculation of the lawful land use will be included in the monthly invoice.
+The payment for the lawful land use divides into 12 payments instead of four.

 The invoice must be fully paid.
 In case of payment delay, a default interest for each day of delay is calculated.
 Therefore, if the payment of the previous invoice is delayed, the default interest included in the following invoice shall, for information purposes, be indicated as applicable on the date of issuing the invoice.
 To get acquainted with the current default interest on the day of paying the invoice, please contact customer service specialists calling on weekdays from 8:00 to 20:00 to SIA “Rīgas namu pārvaldnieks”, calling 8900.